-The process to choose a vendor usually starts with a referral or by viewing the Atlassian Partner Directory.
+The process for choosing a vendor usually starts with a referral, or viewing the Atlassian Partner Directory.
 However, with over 50 Platinum Partners distributed across the globe, it can be overwhelming.
 After visiting a few of the partner websites, you may be no closer to a decision.

-Christian Lane, CEO of Praecipio Consulting, an Atlassian Platinum Partner, offers his thoughts on how to approach the partner selection process to ensure your project is delivered on time and within budget.
+Praecipio is an Atlassian Platinum Partner, and can offer his thoughts on how to approach the partner selection process to ensure your project is delivered on time and within budget.

-He starts by sharing his recommended list of “must-haves.”
-In his opinion, any vendors not having these should be immediately disqualified.
+To start, here's a list of "must-haves".
+Any vendors not having these should be immediately disqualified.

 Look for relevant experience